 * Ibuka: the national genocide survivors association of Rwanda

-* Treatment and Rehabilitation Center for Victims of Torture and Trauma in Ramallah, Palestine
+* Treatment and Rehabilitation Center for Victims of Torture in Ramallah, Palestine

 The Charter is based on narrative principles of responding to trauma (see Michael White, 2004; or Trauma: Narrative responses to traumatic experience).